rafbar4/eZagrozeNIE/README.md

 ## English Version

 ### Project Description
-eZagrozeNIE is a web application built with Python and the Streamlit framework, designed to analyze road accidents on specific routes within the Lubuskie Voivodeship.
+e-ZagrożeNIE is a web application built with Python and the Streamlit framework, designed to analyze road accidents on specific routes within the Lubuskie Voivodeship.
 The system allows users to calculate routes between two points and checks historical accident data within a safety buffer along those paths.

 ### Key Features
 * Route Planning: Integration with the OSRM API to provide primary and alternative routing options.